cs4allcps/student-transfer-reports/README.md

 	(1) Make sure Inbound9thGradeStudentCourseRecommendations.csv is located in the same folder as is student-transfer-reports.py

-	(2) Navigate to that file in shell and enter
+	(2) Navigate to that folder in shell and enter

 			python3 student-transfer-reports.py

 	(3) A file called 'reports' will be created.
-In /reports there should be the following files
+In /reports you should find the following files

 			(a) /current, which contains
 					(i) /csv_reports